d-one/data_governance_with_databricks/README.md

 ### Recreating the Store Transactions example

 In order to be able to recreate the example you need to have modification rights for a catalog, please contact your admin if you don't.
-Alternatively, see the following documentation if you need to create a new one: https://docs.databricks.com/en/data-governance/unity-catalog/create-catalogs.html
+Alternatively, see the following documentation if you need to create a new one: https://docs.databricks.com/en/data-governance/unity-catalog/create-catalogs.html.
+Note that the community edition does not have all the necessary features.

 In the materials below the catalog is assumed to be named "store_data_catalog".
 Make sure you change it to the name of the catalog you are planning to work with.